 Dennis Ritchie got bored during work hours at Bell Labs so he decided to make C which had curly braces so it ended up being a huge success.
 Afterwards he added segmentation faults and other developer friendly features to aid productivity.

 Still having a couple of hours remaining he and his buddies at Bell Labs decided to make an example program demonstrating C, they make a operating system called Unix.

 Alan Kay invents object oriented programming and calls it Smalltalk, in Smalltalk everything is an object, even an object is an object.
-No one really has time to understand the meaning of small talk.
+No one really has time for his small talk.

-Jean Ichbiah notices that Ada Lovelace programs never actually ran and decided to create a language with her name but the language continues to be not run.
+Jean Ichbiah notices that Ada Lovelace programs never actually ran and decided to create a language with her name.
+The language rings true to the name and remains obscure.

-Bjarne Stroustrup travels back to the future and notices that C is not taking enough time to compile, he adds every feature he can think of to the language and names it C++.
+Bjarne Stroustrup takes a quick trip in his DeLorean back to the futurem while there he notices that C is not taking enough time to compile.
+Meaning developers don’t have enough time to mess around while claiming the code is compiling.
+In response to this he adds every feature he can think of to the language and names it C++.